kcsl/lsap-frontend/.gitlab/issue_templates/Bug.md

 - List of steps
 - To Reproduce the bug

+## Possible Fixes
+(If you can, link to lines of code that need to be changed, or a series of steps you think might fix the underlying cause of the bug)

 ## Environment
 ### Affected Projects (with versions)
 (list the projects that are affected by this bug)